Skip to main content

 Can AI agents read your content efficiently?

-robots.txt with Content Signals is the starting point.
-Beyond the traditional Allow and Disallow directives, the Content Signals draft (an IETF Internet-Draft by Michael Tremante and Leah Romm) adds Content-Signal directives that declare how AI may use your content:
+Content Signals is a newer, more granular layer on top of robots.txt.
+The Content Signals draft (an IETF Internet-Draft by Michael Tremante and Leah Romm at Cloudflare) adds Content-Signal directives that declare how AI may use your content, not just whether it can fetch it:

 User-agent: *